Dropping Convexity for More Efficient and Scalable Online Multiview Learning: Global Dynamics by SDE

-We characterize three stages for the trajectories of solutions: [a] Neighborhood around unstable equilibria --- minimizers and saddle points of \eqref{PLS-obj-1}, [b] Neighborhood around stable equilibria --- maximizers of \eqref{PLS-obj-1}, and [c] deterministic traverses between equilibria.
-Specifically, for stage [a] and [c], we rescale the influence of the noise for characterizing the local algorithmic behavior.
-Moreover, we provide the approximate time in each phase, which implies the number of iteration each phase needs, until convergence.
+We analyze the dynamics of the algorithm near the equilibria based on stochastic differential equation by rescaling analysis.
+Specifically, we characterize three stages for the trajectories of solutions: [a] Neighborhood around unstable equilibria --- minimizers and saddle points of \eqref{PLS-obj-1}, [b] Neighborhood around stable equilibria --- maximizers of \eqref{PLS-obj-1}, and [c] deterministic traverses between equilibria.
+Moreover, we provide the approximate the number of iterations in each phase until convergence.